-During atrial fibrillation, the heart's two upper chambers (the atria) beat chaotically and irregularly — out of coordination with the two lower chambers (the ventricles) of the heart.
-Atrial fibrillation symptoms often include heart palpitations, shortness of breath and weakness.
+During atrial fibrillation, the heart's upper chambers (the atria) beat chaotically and irregularly — out of sync with the lower chambers (the ventricles) of the heart.
+For many people, A-fib may have no symptoms.
+However, A-fib may cause a fast, pounding heartbeat (palpitations), shortness of breath or weakness.

-Some people with atrial fibrillation have no symptoms and are unaware of their condition until it's discovered during a physical examination.
-Those who do have atrial fibrillation symptoms may experience signs and symptoms such as:
+Some people with atrial fibrillation (A-fib) don't notice any symptoms.
+Those who do have atrial fibrillation symptoms may have signs and symptoms such as:

 - Reduced ability to exercise